-Passier Lederbalsam Leather Conditioner is just another of many in our leather care arsenal.
-We’ve been using this product for several years and we feel that we have more than enough experience with it to give a solid review.
+Passier Lederbalsam Leather Conditioner is just another of many in my leather care arsenal.
+I’ve been using this product for several years and I feel that I am past due giving it a review.

 This very thick balm is a bit sticky in texture, but smells divine.
-We have discovered after a few different tests that it is best to apply this with a sponge so that you don’t get too much on the tack.
-It does soak into the sponge and you do lose a little product that way, but not much and you can easily buff extra into the leather from the sponge if you prefer that method of application.
+I have discovered after a few different tests that it is best to apply this with a brush so that you don’t get too much on the tack.
+It does soak into a sponge and you do lose a little product that way, but not much and you can easily buff extra into the leather from the sponge if you prefer that method of application.

-As mentioned before, this product is very sticky and thick when applied and needs to be buffed out.
-Our usual application method is 1.
+My usual application method is 1.
 Clean Tack.
-2. Apply Passier Lederbalsam Leather Conditioner in a dust free environment (outside at the barn doesn’t work very well).
-3. Let the tack sit with a cover on it for at least a few hours to let it dry and soak in (we’ve left it on for days before and come back later) 4.
-Buff off excess with cloth and cover saddle with cover or put it in a carrier back to eliminate dust.
+2. Apply Passier Lederbalsam Leather Conditioner in a dust free environment (if I can swing it) 3.
+Let the tack sit with a cover on it for at least a few hours to let it dry and soak in (I’ve left it on for days before and come back later) 4.
+Buff off excess with cloth and cover saddle.

-We use this exclusively on saddles.
-As it is so sticky, it can attract dirt which is a nightmare on boots.
-We don’t particularly love it for bridles either and think it is a bit much to use it on strap goods (oil works better).
+I use this exclusively on saddles (no other tack).
 It conditions VERY well and adds a lovely, rich shine.
-It also handles scuff marks and discoloration fairly well and makes saddles look newer and more supple than they are.
-It helps to protect the saddle from moisture, and as we said before it smells really good.
-We love Passier Lederbalsam Leather Conditioner and it will continue to find a place in our leather care product stash.
+It also handles scuff marks and discoloration fairly well and makes saddles look newer and more supple after use.
+I love Passier Lederbalsam Leather Conditioner and it will continue to find a place in our leather care product stash.